|1||Working with multiple industry-leading partners on multi-million dollar deals|

 Shark Wheel already has a signed licensing deal with one company in the industry and two LOIs with industry leaders.

 Retail prices are over $1,000 per wheel.
 Early estimated annual revenue $10+ million per year.
 This is a very rough assumption based on current data of selling over 16,000 wheels annually comparable to the leading technologies in the market.
 Agriculture may be Shark Wheel's largest industry moving forward.
+Test results show significant advantages, detailed below.
+More testing is needed to optimize load capacity, traction and price but commercialization is expected in 2021.

 The Shark Wheel is named after the shape of shark jaws and through many iterations, Shark Wheel created another biomimetic design for its tire based on the shape of seagull wings.
 The flexing non-pneumatic, modular lugs of the tire design approximated the flotation of a pneumatic tire.
 The sine wave shape of the Shark Wheel was placed in the standard tandem configuration on central pivot irrigation machines and the result was a wheel that did not go over the same track as the wheel in front of it.
 The front wheel moved left-right-left, while the rear wheel moved right-left-right effectively creating a helix shape in the soil.
 In contrast to a traditional wheel that continues to move along the same track over and over again digging a rut, the Shark Wheel disrupted the soil in a snake-like shape, while the rear wheel pushed the soil back to where it began.
 This greatly minimized the industry-wide issue of rutting.
 Shark Wheel estimates an average farmer can save over $27,000 by switching to a sine wave wheel geometry because of less down time due to flat tires, less rutting and greater crop yield.

-Shark Wheel's newest innovation.
+Shark Wheel's new innovation.
 When Shark Wheel started the company, a list of industries was made.
 It was a long list ranging from small luggage wheels to large farming wheels and many in between.
 Wheels for the printing industry made it onto that original list.
 Shark Wheel was recently presented with information that flexo printers, wide web printers and narrow web printers would be a perfect entry point for the technology.
 In researching these machines, it was clear these printing machines often sell for hundreds of thousands of dollars.
 Clearly companies would not buy these machies with high frequency.
 That would mean Shark Wheel would not see high volume purchases.
 The idea seemed to come from the ether, but the decision was made to create tape.
 Yes, tape.
 Shark Wheel never imagined manufacturing tape.

 The idea was to outfit all existing retraction rollers (wheels on the machines) with Shark Wheel Tape.
 Tape would be inexpensive for businesses with these printers to buy.
 Tape would eventually fail and buyers would need to replace it with more tape.
 And the hypothesis that Shark Wheel Tape would solve one of the industry’s largest issues was the driver for us to move it to the top of our priority list and begin testing.